wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 This is just a sample joomla install with some sample data installed

-1. Follow the all the pre-requisite steps above
+1. Follow the all the pre-requisite at the top of this page

-In addition to the pre-requisite steps above alter the following settings in your Stackscript:
+2. Once the pre-requisite steps are all followed, also alter the following settings in your Stackscript:

 >      "The Display name for your website e.g. My Demo Website" to "My Joomla Demo"
 >      "BASELINE DB REPOSITORY" to "joomlademo-db-baseline"